josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 The test is functional.

 A company does not become irrelevant merely because it is privately owned.

 If it operates part of the machinery through which ordinary life or state capacity continues, it belongs inside the perimeter.

 The issue is not branding.

 The issue is what stops working when the system fails.

+But inclusion in this pack is not the same as legal targetability.

+A system may be central to state function while remaining civilian infrastructure protected under international humanitarian law.

+That distinction becomes especially important for systems such as:

+- civilian water;
+- healthcare;
+- education;
+- public administration;
+- banking;
+- transport;
+- and telecommunications.

+State dependence does not automatically transform a civilian object into a military objective.

 ---